New P1TM features a central seating position, three gears and a top speed of... three!

 By the same token, the chassis fields huge traction and control when you’re pressing on, but a very civilised ride when you aren’t.
 The compact engine sits well back in the chassis so it feels a nimble machine.
 The only gripe is that Ferrari’s habitual high-ratio steering feels a bit edgy on what’s meant to be a car you can relax into.
 There isn’t a lot of feel to it either.
 No, this isn’t as involving as other Ferraris.
 Not meant to be, they say.

 Roof-up, there’s little to betray it isn’t a coupe.
 Roof-down, cockpit turbulence is well controlled.
+The immaculate hair that’s likely to inhabit the California’s delicious cabin is unlikely to be ruffled.

 On the inside